Take sure there is a US patent on each idea and each action you will have a day.

 Facebook obtained the patent 7,788,260 filed in 2004 on an "invention": to classify the results of a search engine based on the number of clicks!

 Ranking search results based on the frequency of clicks on the search results by members of a social network who are within a predetermined degree of separation.

-Brilliant invention which was also part of the Google algorithm since years.
+Brilliant invention which was also part of the Google algorithm for years.

 Patent on a stick as "Animal Toy", toast and other jokes.

 To see how far we can go with the U.S. patent system, Ross Long applied for a patent on a simple wooden stick, cutted from a branch.